teresa-klatzer/teresa-klatzer.github.io/_news/announcement_radboud.md

 related_posts: false
 ---

-I am attending the summer school on Quantifying Uncertainty: Prediction and Inverse Problems at Radboud University, Netherlands, this week.
+I attended the summer school on Quantifying Uncertainty: Prediction and Inverse Problems at Radboud University, Netherlands, this week.
 It was a blast!